This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The helpful infographic at the end of this article visually breaks down which labels mean what.

-Their color, flavor and texture are made distinctive by high amounts of Vitamin A, D, E, K2, B-12, folate, riboflavin, zinc, calcium, beta carotene, choline, and tons of omega 3 fatty acids, including DHA, EPA, ALA, and AA.
+Their color, flavor and texture are made distinctive by high amounts of Vitamin A, D, E, K2, B-12, folate, riboflavin, zinc, calcium, beta carotene, choline, and tons of omega 3 fatty acids, including DHA, EPA, ALA, and Arachadonic Acid.
 A pasture-raised egg is a true superfood.

 Second only to the lactalbumin protein in human mother’s milk, eggs have the highest quality protein of any food.
 In addition to being an affordable, extremely dense source of nutrition, eggs can be prepared in a variety of tasty ways.
 This is especially true of a pasture-raised egg.

 Mother Earth News conducted an egg testing project in 2007, and found that eggs produced by truly free-ranging hens were far superior to those produced by battery cage hens.
 The study involved 14 flocks across the United States whose eggs were tested by an accredited Portland, Oregon, laboratory.

 They found that the benefits of pasture raised eggs include: